How much a typical promo video costs?

 They are momentum and resources.

 Momentum.
-Until very recently the equipment to produce any kind of video, real life or animated was tremendous.
+Until very recently the equipment to produce any kind of video, live action or animated was tremendous.

 So for years the costs of producing professional ads were justified to a certain degree.